Decoding Acceptance Testing: From Basics to Practical Implementation

 Confirmation of Objectives

-After completing all the preceding steps, the testing team confirms that the software is free of defects or bugs and is ready to be delivered to the client.
+The QA team, at this stage, confirms that the software has no defects or bugs and is ready for delivery to the client.

 Conclusion